mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   * restartVms: perform a rolling restart of all nodes in the cluster.
     This operation requires Atlas Global Operator API key to be set when invoking ``astrolabe``.
 The value MUST be ``true``.

+    The workload executor MUST ignore the value of this key, so that the value can be changed to a hash in the future to provide options to the operation.

     testFailover SHOULD be followed by sleep and waitForIdle operations because it does not update maintenance state synchronously.